DataChain-Collection/.github/profile/projects/daos/identitychain/ROADMAP.md

 ---

-**© 2025 DataChain Collective** — Built with ❤️ for user-owned identity, privacy-first verification, and decentralized compliance.
+**© 2025 DataChain Collection** — Built with ❤️ for user-owned identity, privacy-first verification, and decentralized compliance.